DEVOTIONALS

 our own lives.

 loneliness and being unloved?
-The scriptures tell us that we need to
+The scriptures tell us that we need

-of His love because He made us and has given us the capacity to
+We know, because He made us and has given us the capacity to

 understand that He loves us.
 His love is not a casual love, but it